-EVALUATION STRATEGIES
+OUTREACH TRACKING AND EVALUATION STRATEGIES

 During Phase III, the outreach team will use market research techniques (in this case, likely focus groups and feedback) to guide the content and messaging in outreach materials.
-Audience exposure to outreach efforts will be tracked, and the information will be stored in an OIS.
+Audience exposure to outreach efforts will be tracked, and the information will be stored in the OIS.